Useful information for PCN (Poison Centre Notification) submission

 Mixtures and products concerned

-• health hazard (H phrases beginning with number 3)
+• health hazards (H-statements starting with 3)

-• physical hazard (H phrases beginning with number 2, except H200, H201, H202, H203, H204, H205, H280, H281)
+• physical hazards (H-statements starting with 2, except H200, H201, H202, H203, H204, H205, H280, H281)

 Products that are NOT subject to notification:

-• explosives (unstable explosives)
+• unstable explosives

 Warning!

-Notification is not mandatory but recommended:
+Notification is not mandatory but may be beneficial:

-Consultancy for strategic planning, preparatory education
+Consultancy for strategic planning and preparatory training

 Limited submission